-- Treat all children with respect and celebrate their achievements. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse.
+- Treat all children with respect and celebrate their achievements. - Carefully recruit and select all employees, contractors and volunteers in roles involving close contact with children and provides them with appropriate information or training. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Regularly review safeguarding procedures and practices in the light of experience or to take account of legislative, social or technological changes. - Communicates changes with staff